ueabaes/ueabaes.github.io/README.md

 ## UEA BAES Information & Documentation

+### Contacting us
+If you have any equiries you may contact the study team at uea.baes@uea.ac.uk.

 ### Travelling to your study appointment
 We ask the you **do not drive yourself** to yourself to your appointment.
 We will be using dilating drops that can blur your vision for up to six hours, during which it is unsafe to drive.
 [Information on travelling to UEA can be found here.](https://www.uea.ac.uk/about/information-for-visitors/travel-and-transport)